s-hamann/httpsdate/README.md

 Similarly, `--max-failed` limits the fault tolerance of `httpsdate.py`.
 It will not change the system clock if more than this many remote servers failed to send a usable time.
 Reasons for not getting a usable time include invalid X.509 certificates, TLS parameter incompatibilities or missing or invalid `Date` headers.

+For better accuracy control, `--timeout` can be used to change the HTTPS network timeout for the connections to the remote servers.
+Remote servers that do not respond within the time limit are simply skipped and count as failed.
+This can help reducing the delay between obtaining the remote time and actually changing the system clock.

 Requirements
 ============